cocoon2wong/Project-Jocker/README.md

 ### Basic args

 - `--K_train`, type=`int`, argtype=`STATIC`.
   Number of multiple generations when training.
-This arg only works for `Generative Models`.
+This arg only works for multiple-generation models.
   The default value is `10`.
 - `--K`, type=`int`, argtype=`DYNAMIC`.
   Number of multiple generations when test.
-This arg only works for `Generative Models`.
+This arg only works for multiple-generation models.
   The default value is `20`.
 - `--anntype`, type=`str`, argtype=`STATIC`.
-  Type of annotations in the predicted trajectories.
+  Model's predicted annotation type.
 Canbe `'coordinate'` or `'boundingbox'`.
   The default value is `'coordinate'`.
+- `--auto_dimension`, type=`int`, argtype=`TEMPORARY`.
+  Choose whether to handle the dimension adaptively.
+It is now only used for silverballers models that are trained with annotation type `coordinate` but want to test on datasets with annotation type `boundingbox`.
+  The default value is `0`.
 - `--batch_size`, type=`int`, argtype=`DYNAMIC`.
   Batch size when implementation.
   The default value is `5000`.
 - `--dataset`, type=`str`, argtype=`STATIC`.
   Name of the video dataset to train or evaluate.
 For example, `'ETH-UCY'` or `'SDD'`.
-DO NOT set this argument manually.
+NOTE: DO NOT set this argument manually.
   The default value is `'error'`.
 - `--dim`, type=`int`, argtype=`STATIC`.
   Dimension of the `trajectory`.
-For example, (x, y) -> `dim = 2`.
+For example, - coordinate (x, y) -> `dim = 2`; - boundingbox (xl, yl, xr, yr) -> `dim = 4`.
   The default value is `dim`.
 - `--draw_distribution`, type=`int`, argtype=`TEMPORARY`.
   Conrtols if draw distributions of predictions instead of points.
 If `draw_distribution == 0`, it will draw results as normal coordinates; If `draw_distribution == 1`, it will draw all results in the distribution way, and points from different time steps will be drawn with different colors.